 Infinite Baffle Mounting: The Kicker Comp subwoofers are also designed to be used as free-air drivers.
 The infinite baffle mounting method effectively utilizes the trunk of a sedan as the enclosure.

 At Crutchfield, you'll get detailed, accurate information that's hard to find elsewhere.
 That's because we have our own in-house Product Research team.
 They verify what’s in the box, check the owner's manual, and record dimensions, features and specs.
 We stay on top of new products and technologies to help people make informed choices.

 Thanks for your question.
-For information on selecting the best amp for your subs I would recommend reaching out to an Advisor by phone (1-800-324-9695) or online chat.
-They will be able to help determine the differences between the amp models and help you make the best choice for your system. [ Krissy Mar 03, 2015 ] Staff
+For information on comparing two or more models I would recommend reaching out to an Advisor by phone (1-800-324-9695) or online chat.
+They will be able to help determine the differences and help you make the best choice for your system and your budget. [ Krissy Sep 08, 2015 ] Staff

 For details on fit or installation please contact an Advisor by phone (1-800-324-9695) or online chat.
 They will be able to pull up your vehicle and give you the details on if this will fit and what you will need for an installation in your vehicle. [ Jeff Jul 16, 2015 ] Staff

 No, it won't.
 Just pretty much for the low end but not for bass rattling effect that you want to get. [ CARLOS Dec 04, 2014 ]

 I bought it to replace cheap speaker in a nitro bottle sub.
 Sounds good on a 250 watt amp.
 Hope this helps but you can't go wrong with kicker. [ ERNIE Dec 04, 2014 ]